l1nkh/pyQRCodeGen/README.md

-Script that creaetes any number of QRCodes based off an input file.

 # QR Code Generator

 This is a script that creates QR Codes based off a json file, however it fulfills